 Aqa Bozorg Religious School and Mosque

-This 18th century mosque in the heart of Kashan is an example of a fine religious school.
+This 18th century mosque in the heart of the city is an example of a fine religious school.
 The blue and turquoise tiles along with the symmetrical pattern of this mosque has caught the eyes of many of its visitors.
 The many techniques of natural air-conditioning can also be seen in the architecture of Aqa Bozorg Religious School and Mosque.
 The two minaret of the mosque are actually wind catchers.
 Moreover, the whole structure is designed in a way so that the wind can pass through the rooms during the hot days of the desert.

 Sultan Ahmad Bathhouse

 All around Iran when there is a mosque and a Bazaar, there is also a Bath House.
 Kashan Sultan Ahmad’s Bath House is one of the best preserved examples of Persian Bath Houses in Iran.
-The patterns of its ceiling and the decorations of the Bath House have made it one of the most visited touristic attractions in Kashan.
+The patterns of its ceiling and the decorations of the Bath House have made it one of the most visited touristic attractions in this city.

-The magnificent Traditional Houses of Kashan
+The magnificent Traditional Houses

 - Tabatabayi House in Kashan which is known as the bride of Iranian Traditional Houses with its Qajar Architecture.